brombal/stylix-docs/markdown/getting-started.md

 You aren't just limited to standard CSS properties and values, either.
 Stylix lets you use [complex selectors, pseudo-classes, nested CSS](/selectors), [media queries](/media-queries), [keyframe animations](/keyframe-animations), [themes](/themes), and create [custom style props](/custom-props).
 You can also [style other non-Stylix components](/styling-other-components), too—anything that accepts a `className` prop.

+Before diving into those more advanced topics, we recommend reading about **Stylix best practices** to get a sense of how Stylix integrates with React.

 <a href="/best-practices" class="next-link">Stylix best practices</a>